thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 This tab is very similar to the previous one except that we are checking the statistics by groups of high dimension.
-In our example below, we can see if the output produced by the 39 industries in China are different
+In our example below, we can see if the output produced by the 39 industries in China are different.